MarcusC67/short-exercise-oop-encapsulation/README.md

 Use the following questions to guide your exploration and learning! 🗺

 - Run the `main` method on the `Main` class, what is it doing?
 What is being outputted to the console?

-    Create public MAIN class
-    Add subclass for bank account number assigned a number that will not change.

     Getters and Setters: